Jason of Star Command: Season 2

 James Doohan left the series at the end of the first season to join the rest of the original Star Trek cast in Star Trek: The Motion Picture.
 He was replaced by John Russell, who played the blue-skinned "by the book" Commander Stone.
 Originally, Jonathan Harris was to have reprised his role as Commander Gampu from Space Academy, but according to the DVD booklet, he "had a falling out" with Filmation, thus the creation of Doohan's character.

-The asteroid prop used for Space Academy was re-used for Jason, where Star Command was stated to be "in a secret section of Space Academy".
+The asteroid prop used for Space Academy was re-used for Jason of Star Command, where Star Command was stated to be "in a secret section of Space Academy".
 Other than the appearance of the robot Peepo and the appearance of a Seeker shuttle piloted by Lt.
 Matt Prentiss (John Berwick), no references were made to the characters or situations in Space Academy.

 After the first run episodes that were shown on CBS during the fall lineup on CBS Saturday Morning, Jason of Star Command was replaced by Shazam! in January 1980.
 Jason of Star Command moved to Sunday morning at 8:30am ET for a year and two months, before returning to Saturday at 1:00pm ET, right before 30 Minutes.